cleppo/example.com-web-demo/roles/example.com-web/README.md

 Role to provide specific vhost configuration and content (index.html in this example) for the fictitious site www.example.com.

-In the real world, the site content would be deployed via automated code release workflow/continuous integration.
+In the real world, the site content would usually be deployed via automated code release workflow/continuous integration.

 Requirements
 ------------